16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 - also, olc::WHITE means the tint color is nothing* something for who do not know

+- one more thing - either use ctrl+f to navigate, or use the .md heading navigator (to jump to headers of the markdown file)

 # Blend modes (for future refrence)
 		olc::DecalMode::NORMAL,
 		olc::DecalMode::ADDITIVE,